DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 ---
-title: "How to choose your teacher training"
+title: "How to choose your teacher training course"
 subcategory: Postgraduate teacher training
 description: |-
-  Discover how you can train to be a teacher and gain qualified teacher status (QTS) if you have a degree.
-Including school-led and university-led training.
+  Find out how to choose your postgraduate teacher training course based on your eligibility, the qualifications it awards, and the course provider.
 related_content:
-    Is teaching right for me? : "/is-teaching-right-for-me" Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach" What is teacher training like? : "/train-to-be-a-teacher/initial-teacher-training" Get support training to teach if you're disabled: "/funding-and-support/if-youre-disabled" Improve your subject knowledge : "/how-to-apply-for-teacher-training/subject-knowledge-enhancement"
+    Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Train to teach if you have a degree : "/train-to-be-a-teacher/if-you-have-a-degree" Your teacher training application : "/how-to-apply-for-teacher-training/teacher-training-application"
 external_content:
     - content/train-to-be-a-teacher/promos/find-your-course
 promo_content: